bluelovers/node-gw2plus/assets/gw2taco/WISHLIST.md

 ## GW2TacO

 1. reload all data option
-2. option for don't auto-focus on gw2 window at gw2taco start
+2. option for don't auto-focus on gw2 window at gw2taco start[^1]

 ### category